cory-weller/proteogenomics-hla/README.md

 ```

 ## Set up xHLA directory
-This directory only needs to be set up once, it will be copied
+This directory only needs to be set up once, it will be copied to `lscratch` for any given sample.
 ```bash
 git clone https://github.com/humanlongevity/HLA.git && cd HLA